surfer190/fixes/docs/api/api-product-manager.md

 ### For Machines

-Formats that have dissapeared from usage:
+Formats that have disappeared from usage:

 * WADL
 * RAML